-- 5.2.16.1 Where it is impracticable to install a mandatory instruction sign in accordance with 5.4.2.1, a mandatory instruction marking shall be provided on the surface of the pavement. - 5.2.16.2 It is recommended that where operationally required, such as on taxiways exceeding 60 m in width, a mandatory instruction sign should be supplemented by a mandatory instruction marking.
+- 5.2.16.1 Where it is impracticable to install a mandatory instruction sign in accordance with 5.4.2.1, a mandatory instruction marking shall be provided on the surface of the pavement. - 5.2.16.2 It is recommended that where operationally required, such as on taxiways exceeding 60 m in width, or to assist in the prevention of a runway incursion, a mandatory instruction sign should be supplemented by a mandatory instruction marking.

-- 5.2.16.3 The mandatory instruction marking shall be located on the left-hand side of the taxiway centre line marking and on the holding side of the runway-holding position marking as shown in Figure 5-9.
-The distance between the nearest edge of the marking and the runway holding position marking or the taxiway centre line marking shall be not less than 1 m. - 5.2.16.4 Except where operationally required, it is recommended that a mandatory instruction marking should not be located on a runway.
+- 5.2.16.3 The mandatory instruction marking on taxiways, where the code letter is A, B, C, or D, shall be located across the taxiway equally placed about the taxiway centerline and on the holding side of the runway-holding position marking as shown in Figure 5-9 (a).
+The distance between the nearest edge of the marking and the runway holding position marking or the taxiway centre line marking shall be not less than I m. - 5.2.16.4 The mandatory instruction marking on taxiways, where the code letter is E or F, shall be located on both sides of the taxiway centre line marking and on the holding side of the runway-holding position marking as shown in Figure 5-9(b).
+The distance between the nearest edge of the marking and the runway holding position marking or the taxiway centre line marking shall be not less than 1 m. - 5.2.16.5 Except where operationally required, it is recommended that a mandatory instruction marking should not be located on a runway.

-- 5.2.16.5 A mandatory instruction marking shall consist of an inscription in white on a red background.
-Except for a NO ENTRY marking, the inscription shall provide information identical to that of the associated mandatory instruction sign. - 5.2.16.6 A NO ENTRY marking shall consist of an inscription in white reading NO ENTRY on a red background. - 5.2.16.7 Where there is insufficient contrast between the marking and the pavement surface, the mandatory instruction marking shall include an appropriate border, preferably white or black. - 5.2.16.8 It is recommended that the character height should be 4 m.
-The inscriptions should be in the form and proportions shown in Appendix 3. - 5.2.16.9 It is recommended that the background should be rectangular and extend a minimum of 0.5 m laterally and vertically beyond the extremities of the inscription.
+- 5.2.16.6 A mandatory instruction marking shall consist of an inscription in white on a red background.
+Except for a NO ENTRY marking, the inscription shall provide information identical to that of the associated mandatory instruction sign. - 5.2.16.7 A NO ENTRY marking shall consist of an inscription in white reading NO ENTRY on a red background. - 5.2.16.8 Where there is insufficient contrast between the marking and the pavement surface, the mandatory instruction marking shall include an appropriate border, preferably white or black. - 5.2.16.9 It is recommended that the character height should be 4 m for inscriptions where the code letter is C,D,E or F and 2 m where the code letter is A or B. The inscriptions should be in the form and proportions shown in Appendix 3. - 5.2.16.10 It is recommended that the background should be rectangular and extend a minimum of 0.5 m laterally and vertically beyond the extremities of the inscription.